 Of the total preferred shares authorized, 500,000 have been designated as Series A Preferred Stock ("Series A Preferred Stock"), pursuant to the Certificate of Designation filed with the Secretary of State of the State of Delaware on December 9, 2014.
-James Nathanielsz, the Company's Chief Executive Officer beneficially owns all of the shares of Series A Preferred Stock via North Horizon Pty Ltd., which entitles him, as a holder of Series A Preferred Stock, to vote on all matters submitted or required to be submitted to a vote of the Company's stockholders, except election and removal of directors, and each share of Series A Preferred Stock entitles him to two votes per share of Series A Preferred Stock.
+James Nathanielsz, the Company's Chief Executive Officer and Chief Financial Officer, beneficially owns all of the outstanding shares of Series A Preferred Stock via North Horizon Pty Ltd., which entitles him, as a holder of Series A Preferred Stock, to vote on all matters submitted or required to be submitted to a vote of the Company's stockholders, except election and removal of directors, and each share of Series A Preferred Stock entitles him to two votes per share of Series A Preferred Stock.
 North Horizon Pty Ltd. is a Nathanielsz Family Trust.
-Mr. James Nathanielsz, the Chief Executive Officer and a director of our Company, has voting and investment power over these shares.
-500,000 shares of Series A Preferred Stock are issued and outstanding as of March 31, 2020.
+Mr. James Nathanielsz, the Chief Executive Officer, Chief Financial Officer and a director of our Company, has voting and investment power over these shares.
+500,000 shares of Series A Preferred Stock are issued and outstanding as of September 30, 2020 and June 30, 2020.

 Of the total preferred shares authorized, pursuant to the Certificate of Designation filed with the Secretary of State of the State of Delaware on June 16, 2015, up to five shares have been designated as Series B Preferred Stock ("Series B Preferred Stock").
 Each holder of outstanding shares of Series B Preferred Stock is entitled to voting power equivalent to the number of votes equal to the total number of shares of common stock outstanding as of the record date for the determination of stockholders entitled to vote at each meeting of stockholders of the Company and entitled to vote on all matters submitted or required to be submitted to a vote of the stockholders of the Company.
-One share of Series B Preferred Stock is issued and outstanding as of March 31, 2020.
+One share of Series B Preferred Stock is issued and outstanding as of September 30, 2020 and June 30, 2020.
 Mr. Nathanielsz directly beneficially owns such one share of Series B Preferred Stock.